Streamerbot/docs/streamerbot/3.api/1.sub-actions/elgato/camera-hub/webcam/set-contrast.md

     type: Checkbox
     required: False
     description: If checked, the amount entered in the 'Contrast' box will be added to the current setting
+support:
+  - name: facecam
+    partial: true
+    description: Contrast is supported, but in increments of 10%
+  - name: facecam-mk2
+  - name: facecam-pro
 ---